bbkane/dotfiles/bin_common/README.md

 - [format_shell_cmd.py](./bin_common/format_shell_cmd.py) - Read a line from stdin and format as a BASH Command

-- [format_stdin.py](./bin_common/format_stdin.py) - read stdin formatted as a Python f-string and format with key-value pairs passed as args - TODO: rename
+- [format_stdin.py](./bin_common/format_stdin.py) - read stdin formatted as a Python f-string and format with key-value pairs passed as args

 - [git-linechangedtsv](./bin_common/git-linechangedtsv) - Print lines changed over time for a git repo - TODO: rename to `git-lines-changed-tsv`